paulremo/NRPMHandbook/02_NRPMHandbook/system/handbook/reliability_prediction/methods.md

 **Approximation by minimal cut sets**

-For certain system architectures the RBD cannot be decomposed. {numref}`Figure 7.7` shows an example of such a system architecture (bridge system) that cannot be reduced to a combination of serial and parallel arrangements.
+For certain system architectures the {term}`RBD` cannot be decomposed. {numref}`Figure 7.7` shows an example of such a system architecture (bridge system) that cannot be reduced to a combination of serial and parallel arrangements.

 (syst_figure4_7)=
 ```{figure} ../../picture/figure4_7.png